 Cash and investments are combined in the financial statements.
 Cash deposits consist of demand and time deposits with financial institutions and are carried at cost.
 Investments are stated at fair value.
-Fair value is the amount at which a financial instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
-For purposes of the statement of cash flows, all cash deposits and highly liquid investments (including restricted assets) with a maturity of three months or less from date of acquisition are considered to be cash equivalents.
+Fair value is the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date.
+For purposes of the statement of cash flows, all cash deposits and highly liquid investments (including restricted assets) with a maturity of three months or less are considered to be cash equivalents.